 Wwise Project and Soundbanks

 When you ship your game, make sure you include the Soundbanks in the game folder as they contain all data from the Wwise project.

 Before you set up your Wwise project, make sure that you are using the correct version of Wwise with CRYENGINE.
 The CRYENGINE is always updated to support the latest version of Wwise.

 To make sure that you are using the correct version, open the Console in CRYENGINE, and then type s_DrawAudioDebug a.
-Now, you can see (in the top left hand corner) the current version of Wwise that is supported by the Audio Translation Layer in your CRYENGINE build.
+Now, you can see (in the top left hand corner) the current version of Wwise that is supported by the audio system in your CRYENGINE build.